 Credentialing is a process whereby individuals provide evidence to demonstrate that they have achieved defined competencies.
-In the case of the Emergency Care ACP Curriculum, ACPs (predominantly nurses and paramedics working in emergency care) will use an e-portfolio to collect evidence against each requirement in the Emergency Care ACP curriculum.
+In the case of the Emergency Medicine ACP Curriculum, ACPs (predominantly nurses and paramedics working in emergency care) will use an e-portfolio to collect evidence against each requirement in the Emergency Medicine ACP curriculum.
 A trained panel will assess the evidence to decide whether the trainee ACP has achieved the defined competences required in the curriculum.

 Benefits of ACP credentialing are as follows:

 Further information can be found in the ACP Guide to credentialing and by reading the curriculum.